Open-Systems-Pharmacology/Rifampicin-Model/README.md

 # Rifampicin-Model
-Whole-body PBPK model of rifampicin as CYP3A4 and P-gp DDI perpetrator drug
+Whole-body PBPK model of rifampicin.

+**The latest release of this model including a report on model building, model features and model evaluation can be found [here](../../releases/latest).**

 <p align="center">
   <img src="Rifampicin.png">